rambethina/java/pages/mydoc/mydoc_week_six.md

 * Creating a new project may be better.
 * Create a new class called StaticSentenceExercise
 * Part One - Last weeks in class exericse, Find first index of word.
-(Try implementing on your own, but if you need help look below in SentenceUtility class, firstOccurenceOfWord)
+(We will implement this as a refresher for last couple weeks content, we will refresh our topics on methods/functions, for loops etc.)
 * Part Two - Find last index of word.
 (Try implementing on your own, but if you need help look below in SentenceUtility class, lastOccurenceOfWord)
-* Part Three - Create methods if you have not done already.
-* Part Four -  Move to new class called SentenceUtility.

 Your final implementation may look like